willsowerbutts/unacpm/README.txt

 CP/M's filesystem is based around the concept of "drives" which it labels as A:, B:, C: etcetera.
 Each drive is a separate file system.

-UNA BIOS presents each mass storage device (disk) in the system available as a separate "unit".
-UNA BIOS uses unit numbers to refer to these.
+UNA BIOS presents each mass storage device (disk) in the system as a separate "unit".
+UNA BIOS uses a unit number to refer to each disk.

 UNA CP/M gives each disk a name, for example "IDE0" and "IDE1" are the first two IDE disks in the system, while "SD0" is the first SD card.

 Disks larger than approximately 8MB can hold multiple CP/M filesystems.
 These disks are divided into a series of "slices", with each slice holding a